HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 7 - Unnamed.md

 - [[Darius Nubide]] acts as a mole and proxy in the Ruinan government.
 This treachery will allow [[Vasspryg]] to fall.
 -

-- [[Alfred Gundrei]] has become king and immediately had to take war council
+- [[Alfred Gundrei]] has become Duke and immediately had to take war council
 - [[Darius Nubide]] acts as [[Zakuul|Zakuul's]] proxy within the [[Ruina]] government (==Why==)
 - [[King Sirkon]] wants something from within the [[City of the Glass Moon]], and has given [[Zakuul]] the tools to achieve control of an [[Orcs]] (?) army to aid in has assaults - **Demon/Zodd guys are Sirkon's control of the situation**
 - [[General Isaac]] is in command of many of the [[Boreal Conclave]] forces but has focused on defending himself from assassins trying to kill him (Sent by Zakuul?/Ulrandir?/Darius?).
 They are getting past his security using the **Paintings**